HiFiveGroup/saga_app/README.md

 Enter **Saga**.

 We created **Saga** as an attempt to highlight our own true desires and put an end to the constant postponement of living.
 Use **Saga** to list your dreams and treat them the way you treat any other goal, with details, deadlines and accountability.
-Meet other people with the same wild interests or lofty aspirations, create challenges across continets, and transform you life from something you watch to something you do.
+Meet other people with the same wild interests or lofty aspirations, create challenges across continets, and transform your life from something you watch to something you do.

 <br>